2021–22 Football Superleague of Kosovo

-The 2021–22 Football Superleague of Kosovo season, also known as the BKT Superleague of Kosovo (BKT Superliga e Kosovës) for sponsorship reasons with Banka Kombëtare Tregtare is the 23rd season of top-tier football in Kosovo.
+The 2021–22 Football Superleague of Kosovo season, also known as the BKT Superleague of Kosovo (BKT Superliga e Kosovës) for sponsorship reasons with Banka Kombëtare Tregtare was the 23rd season of top-tier football in Kosovo.
 The season began on 21 August 2021 and ended on 22 May 2022.
 A total of 10 teams are competing in the league: seven teams from the 2020–21 season and three teams from the 2020–21 First Football League of Kosovo.
 Prishtina are the defending champions from the previous season.

 Teams

 Ten teаms will compete in the leаgue – the top seven teаms from the previous season and the three teams promoted from the First Football League of Kosovo.
 The promoted teаms are Malisheva, Ulpiana and Dukagjini.
 They will replаce Trepça '89, Arbëria and Besa Pejë.